Loan Payoff Calculator

 What Is Loan Payoff?

-A loan payoff calculator determines how long it will take to eliminate a debt given your current balance, interest rate, and payment amount.
-It also reveals the true cost of borrowing by showing you exactly how much interest you will pay over the remaining life of the loan.
+A loan payoff calculator is a financial planning tool that determines exactly how long it will take to completely eliminate a debt based on your current balance, interest rate, and monthly payment amount.
+More than just a timeline estimator, it reveals the true cost of borrowing by calculating the total interest you will pay over the remaining life of your loan, helping you understand how much of every dollar goes toward interest versus actually reducing your principal balance.

 Formula & Methodology